Phrase and beyond

-Your master should be deployable with all translations every time?
+Should your master be deployable with all translations every time?

 As you will already have noticed, the time lag between merging the pull request with the new feature and the pull request of the translation team.
 Your master will contain missing translations during this time.
 You could use a fallback locale for this, e.g. falling back to your English localization.
 Or, this could not matter to you because you're only building fixed releases from your master branch at certain points in time where you can ensure that all translations are present.

 However, if your master branch needs to be deployable every time, you should use some buffer branch-like development to merge your feature branches and then merge this branch into the master after the translations are completed and merged.

 A workflow for this scenario could look like this:

 Some projects are using a development branch for merging feature branches beside the master or they're using a master and a stable branch.
-This general flow will be easily adaptable to this setup, but remember to adapt the branch you want to synchronize with inside the Phrase GitHub Sync settings of your project.
+This general flow will be easily adaptable to this setup, but remember to adapt the branch you want to synchronize with inside the GitHub Sync settings of your project.